DARK-02/dark_panel/README.md

 # ADMIN-SAN
-**This is the official and only repository of the Admin-san project.**
+**This is the official and only repository of the dark_panel project.**

-Written by: [TheFuzzyRabbit](https://github.com/FuzzyRabbit) [@rabbit_fuzzy]
+Made: indonesia
+By: MR.DARK
+Subscribe channel MR.DARK ok ^_^

 # Features
-Admin-san is an open-source Asynchronous Admin Panel Finder made with Python3 its one of the fastest Admin Panel Finders out there
+dark_panel is an open-source Asynchronous Admin Panel Finder made with Python3 its one of the fastest Admin Panel Finders out there